He turned to me with his kind, sleepy gaze

 Email Poem |

-Analysis and Comments on A Subaltern
+Comments, Analysis, and Meaning on A Subaltern

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem A Subaltern here.